aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 The `arista.avd.inventory_to_container` module provides following capabilities:

 - Transform inventory groups into CloudVision containers topology.
-- Create list of configlets definition.
+- Create a list of configlet definitions.

-It saves everything in a `YAML` file using **`destination`** keyword.
+It saves everything in a `YAML` file using the **`destination`** keyword.

-It is a module to build a structure of data to configure a CloudVision server.
+It's a module to build a data structure to configure a CloudVision server.
 Output is ready to be passed to [`arista.cvp`](https://github.com/aristanetworks/ansible-cvp/) to configure **CloudVision**.

 **example:**